mendersoftware/mender-docs/01.Get-started/05.Monitor/docs.md

 !!!
 Note: In the default configuration mender-monitorctl command requires !!! read-write access to the /etc/mender-monitor directory, which on most systems !!! means the need to switch to super user, or run with sudo.

+ToDo: Add comment when RO FS you need to create a symlink to a RW dir.

 #### USB disconnect